vpichela/Walk/AppOverview.md

 Gave you the gist.
 I try :'(
 U should have asked them snobs :'(
 Haven't finalized on backend for you.
-Not sure abt whether backend and database are the best tools rn. firebase SDk is ghetto for spring boot.
+Not sure abt which backend and database are the best tools rn. firebase SDk is ghetto for spring boot.
 You could just use firebase for backend tbh.
 Bcz it has REST functionality to make calls to APIs.
 I'm srry I couldn't finalize your backend and database.
 I havent worked with spring boot or firebase.